ssbc/docs/a-secure-secure-channel.md

 ```

 Now Alice and Bob are mutually authenticated!
 Bob knows he's talking to Alice, and Alice knows she is talking to Bob. _as far as I have determined, no weird edge cases_.
 Of course, if your key is compromised, then someone can impersonate you, this is to be expected, and key revocation should be solved in another part of the cryptosystem.

+the rest of the session is encrypted with Aaron/Barbara.
+Even the existence of these keys is a secret from both an eavesdropper or a man in the middle!

 This design realizes _all_ the [desirable secure channel properties](https://github.com/ssbc/scuttlebot/wiki/desirable-properties-for-a-secure-channel)